Akershus: History

 Akershus became a fief in the 16th century, and then also included the current counties of Hedmark, Oppland, Buskerud, and Oslo, as well as the municipalities of Askim, Eidsberg, and Trøgstad in the county of Østfold.
 In 1662, Akershus became an Amt, and in 1685, Buskerud was separated from Akershus and became an Amt of its own.
 In 1768, Hedmark and Oppland were also separated from Akershus to become Oplandenes Amt (and Askim, Eidsberg, and Trøgstad were transferred to Østfold).
 In 1842, the city of Christiania (Oslo) was made a separate Amt, as well.
 In 1919, the term Amt was changed to Fylke.
 In 1948, Aker, the greatest and the most populous municipality of Akershus, was transferred to the county of Oslo.

 Name

 The county is named after Akershus Fortress.
 The fortress was built in 1299, and the meaning of the name is "the (fortified) house of (the district) Aker".
-The name is somewhat misleading now, since the fortress is now outside Akershus (it is in Oslo County since 1842).
+The name is somewhat misleading now, since the fortress is now outside Akershus (it has been in Oslo County since 1842).
 In fact, the administration of Akershus sits outside the county, as well, in the centre of Oslo.

-Coat-of-arms
+Coat of arms

-The coat-of-arms is from modern times (1987).
+The coat of arms is from modern times (1987).
 It shows a gable from Akershus Fortress.